miuraJ/DataScience/README.md

-# MongoDB Training
+# Datascience-Projects
-Using Google Colab to access my DataBase at MongoDB Atlas Cloud Service.
-Messing around to understand the usage.
+Using this GitHub repository to upload my personal projects as I learn how to use new tools and ways to analyze data.